Hemza-Wind/Delete-uploading-torrent-qbittorrent/README.md

-Deletes torrents in qbittorrent automatically using the qbittorent web api https://qbittorrent-api.readthedocs.io/en/latest/index.html
+A simple script that automatically deletes all torrent that are uploading in qbittorent using the web api https://qbittorrent-api.readthedocs.io/en/latest/index.html

 ## requirements
+- ```pip install qbittorrent-api```

-enable qbittorent web Ui in settings, change ip to 127.0.0.1 for localhost only
+- enable qbittorent web Ui in settings, change ip to 127.0.0.1 for localhost only